unitaryfund/mitiq/docs/source/guide/guide_05-error-mitigation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The crucial idea behind zero-noise extrapolation is that, while some minimum strength of noise is unavoidable in the system, it is still possible to *increase* it to a value :math:`\lambda'=c\lambda`, with :math:`c>1`, so that it is then possible to extrapolate the zero-noise limit.
+The crucial idea behind zero-noise extrapolation is that, while some minimum strength of noise is unavoidable in the system, quantified by a quantity :math:`\lambda`,  it is still possible to *increase* it to a value :math:`\lambda'=c\lambda`, with :math:`c>1`, so that it is then possible to extrapolate the zero-noise limit.
 This is done in practice by running a quantum circuit (simulation) and calculating a given expectation variable, :math:`\langle X\rangle_\lambda`,